Simone Tebet: Indigenous lands

-Covaxin Investigation
+Covaxin investigation

 Tebet spearheaded an inquiry into Covaxin fraud in the Senate.
 She questioned the leader of a taskforce that distributed vaccines and why the contract with the Indian company was cancelled.
 She reportedly found 20 instances of fraud and said that the documents "should have never gone to the health ministry."
-She also found multiple translation and formatting errors that the Chief of Staff of the Presidency Onyx Lorenzoni had seemingly ignored, along with cheaper vaccine alternatives like Pfizer and found financial error in the work of Élcio Franco, who is now under investgation by Rosa Weber, a justice of the Supreme Federal Court.
+She also found multiple translation and formatting errors that the Chief of Staff of the Presidency Onyx Lorenzoni had seemingly ignored, along with cheaper vaccine alternatives like Pfizer and found financial error in the work of Élcio Franco, who is now under investigation by Rosa Weber, a justice of the Supreme Federal Court.
 In this way, she became one of the main critics of Jair Bolsonaro's COVID-19 response.

-Senate Politics
+Senate politics

-In the elections for the presidency of the Federal Senate of Brazil in 2017, Simone was a pre-candidate for president of the house.
-However, her party nominated Senator Eunício Oliveira to run for that position.
-In July 2017, the senator voted in favor of labor reform.